derekbrokeit/SBM-Spec/Material Handling/FeedstockCanister.md

 #Material Handling |
 ##[Feedstock Canister](http://sbmspec.com/feedstock-canister)

-######The feedstock canister contains the raw materials used for manufacturing systems in microgravity.
+######The feedstock canister is an enclosure for containing wire feedstocks for manufacturing and processing.
+It provides a safe environment for maintaining material integrity as well as access for control of feedstock in and out of the canister.

 Up to 2 materials can be fed into the printer at one time.
 The canisters may be supplied power and data for commanding electrical subsystems for robotically manipulating the filament.

+##Specifications and Technical Notes

+###For Hardware Designers

+###For Software Engineers

+###For Manufacturing Engineers

 #####Physical Interfaces